autopi-io/documentation/docs/cloud/fleet/templates.md

 [Read more here](/guides/create_service_workers.md).

 #### Creating custom services
-Creating a custom service does right now not autocreate a custom module, so if you want to create a custom service, you should instead go create a custom module of the type service, then a service will be automatically created.
+Creating a custom service does not not autocreate a custom module as of now, so if you want to create a custom service, you should instead go create a custom module of the type service, then a service will be automatically created.

 #### Overriding default services
 To override a default engine, like the obd_manager from a template, you can simply create a new service which has the same name as the default service.